luapower/pthread/pthread.md

 --create a callback into the Lua state to be called from a different thread state:push(function()

-	--up-values are not pushed, so we have to require ffi again local ffi = require'ffi'
+	--up-values are not copied unless we ask, so we have to require ffi again local ffi = require'ffi'

 	--this is our worker function that will run in a different thread